The Stochastic Arrival Problem: Introduction

-The complexity of {\tt Arrival} is particularly interesting in the context of other games on graphs, such as Condon's simple stochastic games, mean-payoff games, and parity games \cite{Con92,ZP96,Jur98}, for which the two-player variants are known to be in $\NP\cap\coNP$, whereas the one-player variants have polynomial time algorithms.
-Arrival however is a zero-player game which has no known polynomial time algorithm and furthermore it was shown by Fearnley et al. \cite{FGMS21} that a one-player generalisation of arrival is in fact \NP{}-complete, in stark contrast to these two-player graph games.
+The complexity of {\tt Arrival} is particularly interesting within the context of other games on graphs, such as Condon's simple stochastic games, mean-payoff games, and parity games \cite{Con92, ZP96, Jur98}, for which the two-player variants are known to be in $\NP\cap\coNP$, whereas the one-player variants have polynomial time algorithms.
+Arrival, however, is a zero-player game which has no known polynomial time algorithm and furthermore, it was shown by Fearnley et al. \cite{FGMS21} that a one-player generalisation of arrival is in fact \NP{}-complete, in stark contrast to these two-player graph games.

-Further generalisations of {\tt Arrival} to Reachability Switching Games were considered, adding player controlled nodes to the game, by Fearnley, Gairing, Mnich and Savani \cite{FGMS21}.
+We build upon further generalisations of {\tt Arrival} to Reachability Switching Games, which add player-controlled nodes to the game, given by Fearnley, Gairing, Mnich and Savani \cite{FGMS21}.
 We provide a further generalisation, by introducing probabilistic nodes, out of which we have random transitions according to a given probability distribution, thus combining the elements of Fearnley et al. \cite{FGMS21} and those of Condon's \cite{Con92}, by allowing a mixture of randomisation, switching, and controlled or game behaviour.

-Some of our main results consider a mixture of switching and randomisation.
-In this case we show there is an exponential upper bound on the expected termination time of such a switching run.
+Our main results consider a mixture of switching and randomisation.
+Here we can show there is an exponential upper bound on the expected termination time of such a switching run.
 We also show that deciding whether the value is greater than 0 (or equal to 1 resp.) is complete for \NP{} (resp. \coNP{}) and that the quantitative decision problem is both hard for \PP{}, under many-one (Karp) reductions, and contained in \PSPACE{} thus showing it is harder than the single player switching games of Fearnley et al. \cite{FGMS21}.
 We also give hardness results for the natural generalisation with players, showing these are hard for \PSPACE{}.
-Some simpler upper bounds follow from viewing these as succinctly presented instances of MDPs, or Condon's simple stochastic games.
-A full summary of our complexity results (and prior complexity results) can be found in \Cref{tab:complexity}.
+Some simpler upper bounds follow from viewing these as succinctly presented instances of MDPs or Condon's simple stochastic games.